USCMediaImpact/mip-dashboard/details.md

 │   │   │       └── SettingController.php
 │   │   ├── Middleware
 │   │   │   ├── InjectClientInfo.php
-> We used this to add current user client info to $request
+> We use this to add current user client info to $request

 │   │   │   ├── ParseCurrentControllerAndAction.php
-> used in side menu to get active menu
+> This is used in the side menu to get active menu

 │   │   ├── Requests
 │   │   │   └── Request.php
 │   │   └── routes.php
 │   ├── Models
-> these are Eloquent Model an ORM solution [see more here](https://laravel.com/docs/5.1/eloquent)
+> These are Eloquent Model, an ORM solution [see more here](https://laravel.com/docs/5.1/eloquent)

 │   │   ├── Analyses.php
 │   │   ├── Client.php